Anna Vanderhoff, 78, of Ruthven - NewsBreak

 Services for 85-year-old Mary A. Svuba of Laurans will be Thursday, November 17th at 11:30am at the United Methodist Church in Laurens.
 Visitation will be Wednesday from 4-6pm at the church.
 The Powers Funeral Home in Laurens is in charge of arrangements.

-Services for 88-year-old Russel Barber of Estherville will be Tuesday, November 15th, at 10:30 a.m. at Henry-Olson Funeral Chapel in Estherville with burial at East Side Cemetery.
-Visitation will be Monday from 5-7 p.m. at the funeral home.
-Henry-Olson Funeral Home in Estherville is in charge of the arrangements.
+Funeral services for 92-year-old Dorothy Tesch of Hartley, formerly of Paullina, will be Tuesday, November 15th, at 10:30 a.m. at Eldridge Family Funeral Home in Paullina with burial at Prairie View Cemetery.
+Visitation with family present will be Monday from 5-7 p.m. at the funeral home.
+Eldridge Family Funeral Home...

 Weekly Health Update: RSV